ai-coach-eiji/handstand-v2/README.md

 # Usage
 1. Choose an image.jpg(or .png) from your device and upload.
-2. Enter the buttom '送信'.
+2. Enter the buttom '判定'.
 3. Wait for a moment.
 4. The app return the result.